Skip to main content Skip to main navigation Skip to footer content

 IWU General Education

-Elementary education majors take general education coursework in state standards aligned content areas (Language Arts, Fine Arts, Mathematics, Natural Science, and Social Science).
-You may need three to four courses across the social sciences, which may also meet general education requirements in CHC, IT, AV or CSI and U and GL.
-You may need up to three courses in LSI/L and PSI/L.
+Elementary education majors will typically take general education coursework in state standards aligned content areas (Language Arts, Fine Arts, Mathematics, Natural Science, and Social Science).
+You may take courses that also meet general education requirements in CHC, IT, AV or CSI and U and GL.

 Consult with your School of Educational Studies faculty advisor of the Director of Teacher Education regarding appropriate course selection, including alternate and special topics courses.
-In some cases, courses in your content area emphasis will help you meet general education and content area requirements.
-Reference the advising memos in the Teaching Titans Canvas distributed each semester for suggested courses that meet content area and general education requirements.
+In some cases, courses in your content area emphasis will help you meet general education requirements.
 Transfer and AP courses will be accepted with the approval of the Director of Teacher Education.

 General education courses in mathematics, social science and science are not used to compute your major grade point average for TEP and student teaching acceptance; however you must earn a grade of C or higher in required coursework.
 Plan to complete this coursework by the end of the junior year.
 Your content knowledge across these disciplines will be tested by ISBE in the ILTS Content exam.